Makeup Artist Jeffree Star Drags Jordyn Woods For ‘Red Table Talk’ Interview Calling It An ‘Act’

-Makeup artist Jeffree Star woke up this morning to the news of Jordyn Wood’s Red Table Talk interview with Jada Pinkett-Smith — and the surrounding drama of the cheating scandal involving Tristan Thompson and the whole Kardashian/Jenner clan — and he had quite a bit to say about the subject.
-Rocking a red, plush robe, Star sipped on a soda while spilling some secrets that he says he has been privy to as part of the tight-knit, Hollywood community of makeup artists and other celebrity assistants.
+Makeup artist Jeffree Star woke up this morning to the news of Jordyn Wood’s Red Table Talk interview with Jada Pinkett Smith, available via Facebook — and the surrounding drama of the cheating scandal involving Tristan Thompson and the whole Kardashian/Jenner clan.

+He had quite a bit to say about the subject.
+Rocking a red plush robe, Star sipped on a soda while spilling some secrets that he says he has been privy to as part of the tight-knit Hollywood community of makeup artists and other celebrity assistants.

 While saying that everyone already knows Thompson is a liar and a cheater, he called Kardashian out for not acknowledging that, and for her putting the blame solely on Woods.
-Though he said that Thompson should be publicly shamed by Kardashian for his hand in the affair, he also alleged that Woods’ sit down with Jada Pinkett-Smith on her series Red Table Talk was all an “act”.
+Though he said that Thompson should be publicly shamed by Kardashian for his hand in the affair, he also alleged that Woods’ sit down with Jada Pinkett Smith on Red Table Talk was all an “act.”

 He referenced Woods’ confession that when she exited Thompson’s house during the night in question, Thompson kissed her on the lips, but nothing further happened.
-She told Pinkett-Smith that she felt like Thompson was putting some feelers out there, as she was leaving his house after partying all night and they were both intoxicated, but Woods said she left it at that and hopped in the car that was waiting for her outside.
+She told Pinkett Smith that she felt like Thompson was putting some feelers out there, as she was leaving his house after partying all night and they were both intoxicated.
+However, Woods said that she left it at that, and hopped in the car that was waiting for her outside.

 View this post on Instagram